 She uses film and painting as creative tools to respond to the world she perceives around her.
 Through the repetitive process of exploring and manipulating these creative mediums, the work physically and conceptually switches positions back and forth, consciously and unconsciously feeding and bouncing off their own actions and creations.
 This conflict or habitual action within the practice makes the activity of steering the practice itself the subject that is being explored.

 Her approach to art making functions on levels of carefully considered and logical planning combined with an awareness to the immediacy and changing nuances of her surrounding environments.
-The practice is also strongly steered by a constant negotiation of rejection and acceptance to the ever changing trends of these environments.
-This approach heavily relies on a strong connection with attitude and ego, both subjects that constantly haunt and lurk around the practice.
+The practice is also strongly steered by a negotiation of conflicting rejections and acceptances to the ever changing trends of these environments.
+This approach heavily relies on a strong connection with attitude and ego, both subjects that lurk around the practice.

 The reoccurring relationships, patterns and themes that dominate the practice and continue to excite Julie Lovett as an artist are the functionality of objects and images in different spaces.
 How and where the work can function inside and outside of the studio space combined with the position of the individual as both a participant and a viewer all play an integral role in the formation and contribution of narrative to the work.

-Narrative, the role of language and identity are currently primary subjects Julie Lovett is exploring through film.
-Working from the two different contexts of Belfast and Kerry, switching locations monthly, Julie has developed a double practice with the social, cultural and political actions from one space informing and influencing the artistic happenings and decisions of the other.
+Narrative, the role of language and identity are currently primary subjects Julie Lovett is exploring through film, paint and studio play.
+Working from the two different contexts of Belfast and Kerry, switching locations regularly, Julie has developed a growing practice where the social, cultural and political actions from one space informs and influences the artistic happenings and decisions of the other.